intimanjunath/Anime-Face-Generation-with-GANs/README.md

 Dataset
 The dataset used for this project is a collection of anime faces.
 You can download a suitable dataset, such as Anime Face Dataset, and extract it into the /content/extracted_images/ directory.

-Running the Project
 Clone this repository:

-git clone ->>
+* git clone ->>
-cd anime-face-gan
+* cd anime-face-gan
-Prepare your dataset by extracting it to the extracted_images/ folder.
+* Prepare your dataset by extracting it to the extracted_images/ folder.

-Run the training script:
+* Run the training script: python train_gan.py
-python train_gan.py

 Alternatively, you can use the Google Colab notebook:
 Anime Face GAN - Colab Notebook

 Evaluating Performance
-After training, you can compute the FID score to evaluate the quality of the generated images:

-python calculate_fid.py --real-dir /path/to/real_images --fake-dir /path/to/generated_images
+After training, you can compute the FID score to evaluate the quality of the generated images: python calculate_fid.py --real-dir /path/to/real_images --fake-dir /path/to/generated_images

 Results
 The generated anime faces can be visualized in real-time as the GAN trains.
 Here are some sample images after training: